 I didn't think I'd start driving west by driving east, but I forgot my bike.
 I always do this.

+Stopping for gas and snacks on a state line somewhere.
 We finally busted through the rain and fog and hit Pittsburgh.
 The matriarch and patriarch of our side of the family were born and raised here.
-That connection combined with my carefully mapped-out logistics made it the perfect landing spot for night one.
+Both went to the University of Pitt and my grandfather (Dave's dad) played football there, and eventually for the Steelers.
+Between our historic connection, and the fact it's almost exactly 8 hours from Boston made Pittsburgh the perfect landing spot for night one.

+Halloween Day.
 On the other side of Columbus, we require more caffeine.
-It's Halloween.

 The gateway arch was wildly impressive.
 Took a stroll through the park for about an hour, and ate some leftovers from the cooler.
 My engine needs a break as much as we do.
 But, St. Louis wasn't very exciting so after a quick look around, we hit the road again.